fogus/spiel/pyramidenspiel/initiative/README.markdown

     should be in a row between the players
  2. Roll the pyramid die as above and draw a given size blindly from some sort of sack or other opaque container
- 3. You must then place the drawn pyramid next to one of the three markers
+ 3. You must then place the drawn pyramid next to one of the three markers.
+    Once a marker row contains two pyramids no more pyramids can be placed.
+	Once all rows have been filled then each player must take one of the three filled rows available on their turn
  4. The next player can either take all of the pyramids next to a marker, or draw blindly from the bag as specified the the roll of the pyramid die
- 5. If a player takes the pyramids from a marker row that row is closed, but the other player can continue to roll, draw and place
+ 5. If a player takes the pyramids from a marker row that row is closed, but the other player can continue to roll, draw and place pyramids next to the other two markers at their leisure until they are filled (if they so choose)
+ 6. Once a player gets 10 pyramids he or she must stop.
+The other player can continue alone until they too have 10 pyramids.

+Once both players have 10 pyramids each the match can begin.

   [Pew Pew, Die]: http://icehousegames.org/wiki/index.php?title=PewPewDie